MttArmstrong/testing-new-framework/_extras/bssw-tutorial.md

 - "First key point.
 Brief Answer to questions.
 (FIXME)"
 ---

+> ## Caution
+>
+> This material appeared in the Better Scientific Software *An Introduction to Software Licensing* lesson, but has not yet been incorporated into the INTERSECT version.
+{: .caution}

 ## License Compatibility

 * In practice, most software is a  **combined work** of some kind